DoctorKush/Empowering-Elders/README.md

 - Bridge the digital divide for seniors.

 ## Uniqueness
-Unlike traditional reminder or health apps, AI CREW is holistic—combining daily assistance, social engagement, education, and health, powered by adaptive AI and a user-friendly interface designed for elders.
+Unlike traditional reminder or health apps, ELDA is holistic—combining daily assistance, social engagement, education, and health, powered by adaptive AI and a user-friendly interface designed for seniors.

 ## Next Steps
 - Build a minimum viable product (MVP) with core features (reminders, content delivery, simple interface).